microsoft/nni/docs/en_US/reference/experiment_config.rst

 localMountPoint
 """""""""""""""

-Local mount point.
+The path that the storage has been or will be mounted in the local machine.

 type: ``str``

+If the path does not exist, it will be created automatically.
+Recommended to use an absolute path, i.e. ``/tmp/nni-shared-storage``.

 remoteMountPoint
 """"""""""""""""

-Remote mount point.
+The path that the storage will be mounted in the remote achine.

 type: ``str``

+If the path does not exist, it will be created automatically.
+Recommended to use a relative path. i.e. ``./nni-shared-storage``.

 localMounted
 """"""""""""

-Specify local mount status. ``usermount`` means the user has already mounted this storage on localMountPoint. ``nnimount`` means NNI will try to mount this storage on localMountPoint. ``nomount`` means storage will not mount in local machine, will support partial storages in the future.
+Specify the object and status to mount the shared storage.

 type: ``str``

+values: ``"usermount"``, ``"nnimount"``, ``"nomount"``

+``usermount`` means the user has already mounted this storage on localMountPoint. ``nnimount`` means NNI will try to mount this storage on localMountPoint. ``nomount`` means storage will not mount in the local machine, will support partial storages in the future.

 nfsServer
 """""""""

-NFS server ip.
+NFS server host.

 type: ``str``